bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-4-20-Ridiculous-Software-Development-Job-Titles.md

 A real engineer:

-* is licensed or certified
+* Is licensed or certified
-* has public accountability
+* Has public accountability
-* uses mathematics & science, along with ingenuity, to solve problems
+* Uses mathematics & science, along with ingenuity, to solve problems

 Software developers largely just use ingenuity and stackoverflow to solve their problems.
 There really is very little mathematics or science to it.